 Sometimes businesses find themselves on the defense side of the courtroom – workers’ compensation claims, personal injury, defective products, etc.

 But frequently companies are plaintiffs in disputes with other businesses.
-Our business litigation attorneys in the Carolinas have experience handling cases for business plaintiffs in a wide range of areas.
+Our business litigation attorneys have experience handling cases for business plaintiffs in a wide range of areas.

 Business Litigation Cases Our Attorneys Have Handled5

 - Accounting Malpractice – Blue Rhino vs. PricewaterhouseCoopers, Piedmont Venture Partners vs. Deloitte & Touche

 - Construction Defects – Red Roof Inn vs. Woofter Construction & Irrigation and Strait Associates Architects

 - Legal Malpractice – Chase Development vs. Fisher, Clinard & Cornwell

 - Lender Liability – Haygood Reserve vs. First Tennessee Bank

 - Commercial Defamation – My Gallons vs. US Bancorp and Voyager Fleet Systems

 - Unfair & Deceptive Trade Practices – Burton’s Pharmacy vs. CVS Caremark

 When involved in a dispute as a plaintiff, some business owners may assume that their company’s defense lawyers are just as capable on the plaintiff’s side.
 Our business litigation lawyers – some of whom have been on both the defense and plaintiff side – believe this assumption could be a big mistake.